RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-01-30: "The only limit to our realization of tomorrow will be our doubts of today." -Franklin D. Roosevelt
 - 2026-02-02: "Cooperation is the thorough conviction that nobody can get there unless everybody gets there." -Virginia Burden
 - 2026-02-03: "Opportunities are usually disguised as hard work, so most people don't recognize them." -Ann Landers
+- 2026-02-04: "Wake up with determination, go to bed with satisfaction." -George Lorimer